CodAffection/Angular-5---Role-Based-Authorization-with-Web-API/README.md

 # Angular 5: Role Based Authorization with Web API.
-This is an Angular 5 Application to demonstrate how implementation of Role Based Authorization in Angular 5 with Web API.
+This is an Angular 5 Application to demonstrate implementation of Role Based Authorization in Angular 5 with Web API.

 ###### Before Running this Project
  1. Install npm packages using 'npm install' command.